Bross: Demographics

-The 2010 United States Census lists 2385 instances of the surname Bross.
+The 2010 United States Census lists 2,385 instances of the surname Bross while the 2020 Census lists 2,070 instances.

 The 2000 United States Census lists 2,486 individuals with the surname Bross living in the United States and there were roughly 7,000 individuals worldwide.
 At that time, 159 lived in France though they are almost exclusively clustered in the regions to the extreme East, near the border with Germany.
 Thus, 66 percent of Brosses live in the US, Germany, and France, with the greatest concentration found in the German state of Baden-Württemberg centered around the western portions of the Black Forest.

-There are several French names which begin with Bross but they are, insomuch as contemporary research can tell, not related to the German form.
-(Examples include Brosseau and Brossard.)
+There are several French names which begin with Bross but they are not related to the German form.
+Examples include Brosseau and Brossard.